LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/forward_1.rst.txt

    forward(Message)

 User-defined method for forwarding unknown messages sent to an object (using the :ref:`control_send_to_object_2` control construct), automatically called by the runtime when defined.
-This method is declared in the :ref:`forwarding <apis:forwarding/0>` built-in protocol as a public predicate.
-Note that you can make its scope protected or private by using, respectively, protected or private implementation of the ``forwarding`` protocol.
+This method is declared in the :ref:`forwarding <apis:forwarding/0>` built-in protocol as a :ref:`public <directives_public_1>` predicate.
+Note that you can make its scope protected or private by using, respectively, :ref:`protected or private implementation <inheritance_scope>` of the ``forwarding`` protocol.

 Modes and number of proofs
 --------------------------